Callie M. Bell, J.D.

 Legal Experience

-Callie has prepared over 150 patent applications and prosecuted over 250 patent applications in a wide variety of engineering and software areas, including those related to medical devices such as surgical robotic systems and imaging systems (CT, MRI, Microwave, Ultrasound), laboratory instrumentation (chromatography systems, spectrometry systems, assay analysis devices, electronic pipettes), software (control algorithms, image processing, signal processing, data processing), communication systems, power systems, antennas, and mechanical devices such as peristaltic pumps and pipettes.
+Callie has prepared and prosecuted hundreds of patent applications in a wide variety of engineering and software areas, including those related to medical devices such as surgical robotic systems and imaging systems (CT, MRI, Microwave, Ultrasound), laboratory instrumentation (chromatography systems, spectrometry systems, assay analysis devices, electronic pipettes), software (control algorithms, image processing, signal processing, data processing), communication systems, power systems, antennas, and mechanical devices such as peristaltic pumps and pipettes.
 As examples, Callie wrote and prosecuted the applications/patents listed below by general technical area:

 Software